Goodbye Normal Street

 Goodbye Normal Street is a 2012 studio album by the American country music band Turnpike Troubadours.
 The band's third album, it was released in May 2012.
 All of the songs were written or co-written by band members RC Edwards and Evan Felker.
 Many of the songs are either biographical or semi-biographical.
 It was the band's first album to chart in the Billboard 200 and the Billboard Country Albums charts.

 Release

 The album, released in May 2012, was the Red Dirt bands' third studio album.
 It is named after a street in Tahlequah, Oklahoma, where many of the album's songs were written, although one of the band's members compared the name to beginning to go out on the road as a band by saying "any normalcy we had is pretty much over with".
 Eric Woods at the Abilene Reporter-News noted that the title was prophetic of how the band members' lives became abnormal as they went on tour.
 Personnel for the band at the time of the album was Evan Felker as lead singer and guitarist, RC Edwards on bass guitar, Kyle Nix on the fiddle, Ryan Engleman as the lead guitarist, and Gabriel Pearson on drums.
-The album was prduced by Wes Sharon at the 115 Recording studio in Norman, Oklahoma.
+The album was produced by Wes Sharon at the 115 Recording studio in Norman, Oklahoma.